-- KEVIN BALES, FREE THE SLAVES
+- 12. Volunteer your skills.
+Do pro bono legal work, promote products made by survivors, or create an artistic piece to raise awareness about human trafficking. - 13.
 A Call to Men: Men have an important role to play in ending human trafficking.
-"A Call to Men" shares ways for men to speak out against domestic violence, rape, and human trafficking, visit acalltomen. org.
-Also, check out Man Up at manupcampaign.org.
+"A Call to Men" shares ways for men to speak out against domestic violence, rape, and human trafficking, visit acalltomen.org.
+Also, check out Man Up at manupcampaign.org. - 14.
 Walk for freedom.
 Join or organize a walk in your city to raise awareness about human trafficking.
-For more information on how to organize a walk, visit forsakengeneration.com/about/freedomwalk/.
+For more information on how to organize a walk, visit forsakengeneration.com/about/freedomwalk/. - 15.
 Organize a fundraiser to benefit UNICEF or other organizations that address trafficking.
 For tips and ideas on how to fundraise, sign up as a UNICEF volunteer at unicefusa.org/actioncenter and download a fundraising toolkit.
-Join the End Trafficking group to share ideas with others.
+Join the End Trafficking group to share ideas with others. - 16.
 Host a screening of Not My Life or another film focused on the issue of human trafficking.
 Facilitate a discussion afterward about ways to take action.
-E-mail endtrafficking@unicefusa.org to learn how you can get a copy of Not My Life along with a discussion guide.
+E-mail endtrafficking@unicefusa.org to learn how you can get a copy of Not My Life along with a discussion guide. - 17.
 Petition the President of the United States.
 Ask President Obama to sign the Convention on the Rights of the Child.
 This international treaty recognizes that children are not possessions, but people who have human rights.
-Visit: unicefusa.org/advocate to learn more.
+Visit unicefusa.org/advocate to learn more.

-Switch to Fair Trade brands, and/or host a Fair Trade Party.
-Fair Trade certified products are produced without slave or child labor.
+- 18. Switch to Fair Trade brands, and/or host a Fair Trade Party.
+Fair Trade-certified products are produced without slave or child labor.
 Profits from Fair Trade products support farmers and laborers involved in production and ensure that they are paid fairly and work under safe conditions.
-To learn more, visit: fairtradeusa.org.
+To learn more, visit fairtradeusa.org. - 19.
 Hoops for Hope.
 Dedicate a sporting event to raising awareness about human trafficking.
-Get the team involved, have proceeds from the game go to a local antitrafficking organization.
+Get the team involved, have proceeds from the game go to a local anti-trafficking organization.
 Feature an info session at halftime and show a short video clip, have a guest speaker, or read a survivor's story.
-For video suggestions visit mtvU's Against Our Will campaign againstourwill.org/videos.
+For video suggestions visit mtvU's Against Our Will campaign againstourwill. org/videos. - 20.
 Purchase products made by survivors of human trafficking.
-From jewelry and handbags to lotion and soccer balls -- purchasing survivor-made products helps to support sustainable employment and rehabilitation programs for survivors.
+From jewelry and handbags to lotion and soccer balls purchasing survivor-made products helps to support sustainable employment and rehabilitation programs for survivors.
 Start shopping.
-Visit: polarisproject.org/take-action/raise-awareness/buy-products-made-by-survivors.
+Visit polarisproject.org/take-action/raise-awareness/buy-products-made-by-survivors. - 21.
 Be a child-safe tourist.
 Children in tourist areas are especially vulnerable to physical, emotional and sexual abuse.
-Learn how to take simple actions to minimize harm to children at childsafetourism.org.
+Learn how to take simple actions to minimize harm to children at childsafetourism.org. - 22.
 Advocate for state laws addressing human trafficking.
-Visit: polarisproject.org/what-we-do/policy-advocacy/state-policy.
+Visit polarisproject.org/what-we-do/policy-advocacy/state-policy.
 Advocate for victims by visiting change.org's human trafficking petition page.